-b EQ5D at 6-weeks and 3-months post-randomisation assessed via postal questionnaire c Wounds will be assessed separately at least twice during a participant's hospital stay d Data collected via questionnaires administered at the 3-month follow-up telephone call
+- a.
+Data collected for all registered participants (all other data to be collected for randomised participants only) - b.
+EQ5D at 6-weeks and 3-months post-randomisation assessed via postal questionnaire - c.
+Wounds will be assessed separately at least twice during a participant's hospital stay - d.
+Data collected via 3-month follow up postal questionnaires.
+This information may be obtained by telephone if the patient does not respond to the postal questionnaire or would prefer to be contacted by telephone